Skip to main content

 COVID-19 Ethnic Inequalities in Mental health and Multimorbidities: COVE-IMM study

-King’s College London, in partnership with the University of Sussex and Black Thrive, is exploring whether COVID-19 has exacerbated ethnic health inequalities in adults with mental health disorders and physical health multi-morbidities through using a mixed-methods approach to assess inequalities using large-scale electronic health records, and interviews with mental health service users.
-The project is funded by The Health Foundation.
+As a partnership between King’s College London, the University of Sussex and Black Thrive, the COVE-IMM project studied whether COVID-19 exacerbated ethnic health inequalities in adults with mental health disorders and physical health multi-morbidities.
+The study used a mixed-methods approach to assess inequalities using large-scale electronic health records, and interviews with mental health service users.
+The project was funded by The Health Foundation.

 There are stark inequalities in the UK mental health care system for people from minority ethnic groups, including poorer access to evidence-based treatments and higher rates of detention.
 Life expectancy in people with mental disorders is 15 to 20 years lower than the general population, mostly due to preventable long-term physical health conditions – and this is also seen in minority ethnic groups.